 Plugins such as Flash are a performance and security problem for Firefox users.
 However, some legacy Flash content hasn't yet been ported to HTML and is valuable to users.
 Rather than block plugins entirely, Firefox is limiting the impact of plugins by blocking certain domains from using plugins.
-These blocks improve Firefox security and performance also make the click-to-activate feature more valuable to users by reducing unnecessary prompts.
+These blocks improve Firefox security and performance and also make the click-to-activate feature more valuable to users by reducing unnecessary prompts.

 Effects of Plugin Blocking